binayakbishnu/C-Cplusplus_Basics/arr,stack,queue,lists.md

-# Followed by them are two files, one cpp and other py to compare data structures between Python and C++
+# There are two files, one cpp and other py to compare data structures between Python and C++
 We start with array (C++) and list (Python)

 Followed by stacks, queue, linked list